divijghose/firedrake/Firedrake-meeting-2025-02-19.md

 [#4011](https://github.com/firedrakeproject/firedrake/pull/4011)

 I am looking for beta testers and would like to merge this next week.
+I can do an announcement to users on Slack after the meeting.
+They need to know in advance because there are some breaking changes they have to be aware of (e.g. OpenMPI not MPICH in the containers).

 Outstanding questions: